Ai-probeOffsec/pyrit-tinker/README.md

 ## Citing PyRIT

-If you use PyRIT in your research, please cite our preprint paper as follows:
+If you use PyRIT in your research, please cite official preprint paper as follows:

 ```
 @misc{munoz2024pyritframeworksecurityrisk,